Moving between children and adult social care services

 Carers should also be offered a Carer's Assessment.
 This can be completed in person, over the telephone or the carer can complete the form themselves using the new on line carers assessment.
 Find out more about Carer's Assessments on the Care Advice Bucks website.

-If the young person is eligible, a care plan will be agreed by Buckinghamshire County Council outlining the needs identified in the Face assessment and how these needs are to be met.
+If the young person is eligible, a care plan will be agreed by Buckinghamshire Council outlining the needs identified in the Face assessment and how these needs are to be met.

 The support plan will include: